-Over the past year, we have initiated a collaborative effort among our respective institutions as well as the Alaska Department of Transportation to develop an integrated experimental system to ingest meteorological observations and provide a supplemental meteorological forecast capability within interior Alaska.
-The observations will consist of not only those available routinely from National Weather Service (NWS) sites (both manned and automated), but also from supplemental networks established within Interior Alaska through a data-sharing agreement.
+Over the past year, we have initiated a collaborative effort with the National Weather Service and the Alaska Department of Transportation to develop a real-time system to ingest meteorological observations and provide a supplemental meteorological forecast capability within interior Alaska.
+The observations consist of not only those available routinely from National Weather Service (NWS) sites (both manned and automated), but also from supplemental networks established within Interior Alaska through a datasharing agreement.

-The design of our system will not only make such observations available to the general public through a Web interface design, but also to incorporate these observations into a multi-grid hierarchy of forecasts and forecast products generated with the aid of a modified version of the Penn State University/National Center for Atmospheric Research MM5 model (e.g., Grell et.al.
-1994; Chen and Dudhia 2001).
+The design of our system makes these observations available to the general public through a Web interface design, and incorporates these observations into a multi-grid hierarchy of forecasts and forecast products generated with the aid of a modified version of the Penn State University/National Center for Atmospheric Research MM5 model (e.g., Grell et.al.
+1994; Chen and Dudhia 2001), hereafter referred to as the "Arctic MM5".
 The ultimate aims of the system are as follows: